 (f) Liens.
-Except for (i) liens for taxes not yet due and payable or being contested in good faith, (ii) inchoate mechanics, materialmens or similar liens arising in the ordinary course of business or being contested in good faith, (iii) customary zoning laws or ordinances or similar legal requirements, and (iv) any customary right reserved to a governmental authority to regulate the affected property, and except for minor imperfections of title, if any, that do not materially detract from the value or interfere with the use of the Assets for the purposes for which they are presently used, the Assets are free and clear of liens, pledges, encumbrances and adverse claims created by, through or under Seller, but not otherwise.
+Except for (i) liens for taxes not yet due and payable or being contested in good faith, (ii) inchoate mechanics, materialmens or similar liens arising in the ordinary course of business or being contested in good faith, which are set forth on Schedule 3.01(f) (iii) customary zoning laws or ordinances or similar legal requirements, and (iv) any customary right reserved to a governmental authority to regulate the affected property, and except for minor imperfections of title, if any, that do not materially detract from the value or interfere with the use of the Assets for the purposes for which they are presently used, the Assets are free and clear of liens, pledges, encumbrances and adverse claims created by, through or under Seller, but not otherwise.

 (g) Material Contracts.
 To the knowledge of Seller, the Related Agreements (i) constitute all of the material contracts relating to the Assets and Seller’s operation thereof, (ii) are in full force and effect, (iii) are freely assignable to Purchaser by Seller, and (iv) are not subject to another party’s consent, except in each case as disclosed on Schedule 3.01(g).